-Morales began his career as a staff composer within the commercial music division of Hans Zimmer’s Media Ventures in 1998.
-As an additional music arranger, he found himself working with and learning from some of the top film composers including John Debney, Harry Gregson-Williams and Brian Tyler, contributing to such scores as IRON MAN 3, FAST FIVE, UNSTOPPABLE, THE TOWN, and THE CHANGE-UP.
+Morales began his career as a composer within Hans Zimmer’s Media Ventures in 1998.
+As an additional music composer & arranger, he soon found himself working with and learning from some of the top film composers including Harry Gregson-Williams, John Debney and Brian Tyler, contributing to such scores as “Iron Man 3”, “Fast Five”, “Unstoppable”, “The Town”, and “The Change-Up”.

-In 2012 Morales earned his first EMMY nomination with the mini-series HATFIELDS & McCOYS (co-composed with John Debney).
+In 2012 Morales earned his first Primetime EMMY nomination for the mini-series “Hatfields & McCoys” (co-composed with John Debney).